-These Pillar III disclosures are in line with the consolidated financial statements as at and for the year ended 31 December 2019 comprise the Bank and its subsidiaries set out in (Note 37 of Financial Statement) (together referred to as the "Group").
-The Group is primarily involved in Islamic retail, corporate, investment banking and Islamic insurance ("Takaful") activities.
+These Pillar III disclosures are in line with the consolidated financial statements as at end for the year ended 31 December 2020 comprise the Bank and its subsidiaries set out in (Note 37 of Financial Statement) (together referred to as the "Group").
+The Group is primarily involved in Islamic retail and treasury related activities.
 The Bank carries out its operations through its branches in the United Arab Emirates and subsidiaries located in the United Arab Emirates and Kazakhstan.